 The Company periodically evaluates the realizability of its net deferred tax assets based on all available evidence, both positive and negative.
 The realization of net deferred tax assets is dependent on the Company's ability to generate sufficient future taxable income during periods prior to the expiration of tax attributes to fully utilize these assets.
-As of March 31, 2019, the Company continues to maintain a full valuation allowance on its deferred tax assets in the U.S. and Ireland.
+As of June 30, 2020, the Company continues to maintain a full valuation allowance on its deferred tax assets in the U.S. and Ireland.
 However, the Company has partially benefited from its deferred tax assets due to the recognition of forecasted future income which is more likely than not to be earned in one of its foreign jurisdictions.

 The Company is subject to income tax audits in the U.S. and foreign jurisdictions.
 The Company records liabilities related to uncertain tax positions and believes that it has provided adequate reserves for income tax uncertainties in all open tax years.

-Unrecognized tax benefits increased by approximately \$3.6 million for the three months ended March 31, 2019, of which \$0.6 million, if recognized, would affect the Company's effective tax rate.
+Unrecognized tax benefits increased by approximately \$4.0 million and \$7.5 million for the three months and six months ended June 30, 2020, respectively, of which \$1.4 million, if recognized, would affect the Company's effective tax rate.
+Additionally, unrecognized tax benefits decreased by approximately \$0.2 million for the three months and six months ended June 30, 2020 for statute of limitation lapses related to prior period tax positions.